trekhleb/giphygram/README.md

 - [x] Reset search results by clicking on reset button.
 - [x] Increase code coverage closer to 100% to increase code stability.
 - [x] Add multi-environment support using environment variables.
+- [x] Reflect search params in the URL to be able to send the link to a friend with predefined search.
 - [ ] Switch to 3-columns views automatically on wide screens.
-- [ ] Reflect search params (query and offsets) in the URL to be able to send the link to a friend with predefined search.
 - [ ] Implement HTTP requests error handling.
 - [ ] Optimize huge amount of GIFs (by either using smaller or downsampled or still GIF images) to make it easier for the browser to render them.
 - [ ] Show most trending GIFs on the home page.